 Sharpener Pro 3: Output Sharpener (100% Zoom)

-I find that both the modules do an excellent job and I haven’t found much to complain about.
-Sharpening is something that you should always be careful with as pulling too much in the sliders will lead to artifacts.
-That is also the case in Sharpener Pro; too aggressive sharpening will result in unwanted artifacts.
+Both modules do an excellent job, and I haven’t found much to complain about.
+Sharpening is something that you should always be careful with, as pulling too much in the sliders will lead to artifacts.
+That is also the case in Nik Sharpener; too aggressive sharpening will result in unwanted artifacts.

-There are many great tools for sharpening out there (take a look at The Best Web Sharpeners for Photoshop here) but I believe that Sharpener Pro is amongst the better options currently available.
+There are many great tools for sharpening out there (take a look at The Best Web Sharpeners for Photoshop here) but I believe Nik Sharpener is among the best options currently available.
 Especially if you’re looking at using the Nik Collection as a standalone software.

 Nik 6 Silver Efex